simsimanmarvin/Type-of-Functions-AVAX/README.md

-#MyToken Solidity Smart Contract
+# Type of Function

 A Comprehensive Overview
 This Solidity smart contract seamlessly integrates the ERC-20 token standard with enhanced minting and burning capabilities.
 Designed for single-owner management, it empowers the owner to mint new tokens and allows token holders to burn their own holdings.

-#Key Features:
+# Key Features:

 ERC-20 Standard Adherence: Conforms to the ERC-20 standard, ensuring fungible token functionality.